 Research Wildlife Population – Wildlife biologists have to estimate how many specific species live in certain areas.
 To do this, they must study the species, its consistency, and more.
 They can catch, tag, take blood, and free wildlife.

-Set catch limit – Using wildlife biologists, species population and its reproduction rate, Park Rangers and others work with the range to capture and determine the start and end of the hunting season.
+Set catch limit – Using wildlife biologists, species population, and reproduction rate, Park Rangers and others work with the range to capture and determine the start and end of the hunting season.

 The game works with the population – In addition, wildlife biologists can work in an area to improve hunting wildlife, especially if there are a large number of predators in that region for wildlife biology internships or full-time jobs.